Maude's Sex Toys Are Chic Enough To Double As Home Decor

-As the R29 sexual health and wellness writer on the R29 Shopping team, I have the pleasure of receiving a lot of sex toys.
+As the sexual health and wellness writer on the R29 Shopping team, I have the pleasure of receiving a lot of sex toys.
 Emphasis on pleasure.
 No, seriously.
 These toys are coming faster than I am (sorry, it was right there)!
 But among the unruly mountain of wild-shaped, brightly colored, and extremely phallic sex toys I've stacked atop a stray kitchen chair, one package sent from Maude stood apart, seeming bizarrely demure in comparison.
 Curious, I dove into the plain brown package and pulled out what looked like fancy hand soap, an elegant glass candle, and tubes of beauty accessories, all in varying hues of rich amber and dark green.
 Perplexed, I took a closer look.
 What I'd assumed was hand soap was actually a bottle of lube, the candle was a heat-activated massage oil, and the beauty products were personal massagers, aka vibrators.

 Advertisement